El-Daro/valve-source-tools/README.md

 You don't need to install the modules in order to use them — just downloading them is enough:
 1. Click on the `<> Code` button in the top-right corner of this page, choose **"Download ZIP"** and save it anywhere you want;
 2. Unpack the zip to a directory of your choosing;
-	- Make sure to avoid whitespaces in the path
+	- Make sure to avoid whitespaces in the path.
 3. Launch PowerShell CLI in the directory where the zip was unpacked to;
 4. Import the modules: